sszukala/Genesis-Sphere-Ver-2/README.md

 python validation/celestial_correlation_validation.py --optimize
 ```

-#### Overall Assessment (Initial Data-Only Optimization)
+#### Cyclic-Optimized Parameters Results

-**Hubble Constant Correlation**: The Genesis-Sphere model achieved a **34.5%** correlation with historical H₀ measurements, providing evidence that the model's cyclical behavior aligns with observed variations in the cosmic expansion rate.
-The correlation suggests that further parameter refinement may improve capture of observed H₀ variation patterns.
+**Hubble Constant Correlation**: Using cyclic-optimized parameters, the Genesis-Sphere model achieved a **-25.3%** correlation with historical H₀ measurements.
+While this correlation is weaker than expected, different parameter configurations yield better results as shown in the comparison table above.

 ![H₀ Correlation](validation/results/celestial_correlation/h0_correlation.png)

-**Type Ia Supernovae Distance Modulus**: With an R² value of **-277.5%** when fitting Type Ia supernovae data, the model requires additional refinement to better match the observed distance-redshift relation.
-Current metrics include a reduced χ² of 1420.64 and a mean absolute error of 4.42 mag.
+**Type Ia Supernovae Distance Modulus**: With the cyclic-optimized parameters, the model achieved an R² value of **-542.5%** when fitting Type Ia supernovae data, indicating further refinement is needed to better match the observed distance-redshift relation.
+Metrics include a reduced χ² of 2409.55 and a mean absolute error of 5.83 mag.

 ![SNe Fit](validation/results/celestial_correlation/sne_fit.png)

-**Baryon Acoustic Oscillation Signal**: Analysis shows a strong detection effect size of **111.47** at redshift z~2.3, indicating that Genesis-Sphere's cycle transitions have a statistically significant influence on BAO measurements.
+**Baryon Acoustic Oscillation Signal**: Analysis shows a strong detection effect size of **27.58** at redshift z~2.3, indicating that Genesis-Sphere's cycle transitions have a statistically significant influence on BAO measurements.
 This robust detection aligns with theoretical predictions that cycle transitions would leave observable imprints on the cosmic sound horizon scale.

 ![BAO Detection](validation/results/celestial_correlation/bao_detection.png)